freelawproject/free.law/content/reporters-database.md

 Cranch](https://en.wikipedia.org/wiki/William_Cranch) and [Alex
 Dallas](https://en.wikipedia.org/wiki/Alexander_J._Dallas_%28statesman%29).

-These menâ€”for they were all menâ€”were busy for the next few centuries and created *thousands* of these books, culminating in what we know today as West's reporters or as regional reporters like the "Dakota Reports" or the thoroughly-named, "Synopses of the Decisions of the
+These men---for they were all men---were busy for the next few centuries and created *thousands* of these books, culminating in what we know today as West's reporters or as regional reporters like the "Dakota Reports" or the thoroughly-named, "Synopses of the Decisions of the